- What is wood coating?

 Mercury vapour lamps and UV LEDs are the most common drying technology used in wood coating applications.
 The UV light initiates a chemical reaction that quickly hardens (polymerises) the coating (usually an acrylate based resin).
-For further specific information on the UV curing process, go here.
+You can find further specific information on the UV curing process and UV curing science on our website.
 This technique can significantly reduce the curing time, increase the production speed, and improve the overall performance of the coating by increasing its resistance to wear, scratches or chemical damage.

 UV LED, an increasingly popular curing option, offers the better process efficiency and energy savings compared to traditional mercury vapour lamp UV curing techniques: UV LED lights emit a longer and narrower UVA wavelength of light compared to mercury technology, which is ideal for penetrating deeper into thick coatings and promoting better adhesion to the base wood layer or cohesion between base coats.
 It also maintains a softer gelled surface ideal for additional coating layers to be applied on top.